SSWConsulting/SSW.Rules.Content/rules/no-hello/rule.md

 Conversely, if you mention the production server is down, they will almost definitely answer you!

+Other reasons for this:

+* It is important to go the extra mile when you are asking someone else for something… so be as considerate as possible
+* It puts you into their chat history, so even if they decline the call, they can easily write back to you to explain why
+* Giving someone even a 1 minute warning is a good idea even if you see their Teams Status is on green ‘available’.
+Remember it is not easy to always change their status to ‘busy’ - they could be on a mobile phone, on a WhatsApp call, in a physical meeting, etc.

-Also everyone likes breathing space, so try to give a few minutes warning for any call.
+Also, everyone likes breathing space, so try to give about a minute's warning for any call.

 :::greybox
 ![Figure: Share to Teams button](share-to-teams-outlook-button.png)